pmalirz/spring-web-params-binding/README.md

 ```java
 record RequestModel(@NotBlank String firstName, @NotBlank String lastName) {}
 ```
-See how all the above methods use the same model (same parameter).
-All can use the same interface.
+All the above methods utilize the same model (with the same parameters).
+They can all utilize the same interface.